oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 After the namespace is labeled, you can [install the operator]({{< relref "/userguide/managing-operators/installation.md" >}}).
-When the operator pod starts, you will notice that Istio automatically injects an `initContainer` called `istio-init` and the envoy container `istio-proxy`.
+When the operator pod starts, you will notice that Istio automatically injects an `initContainer` called `istio-init` and the Envoy container `istio-proxy`.

 You can validate this using the following commands: